 An in-depth review of the Breeze Airways Extra Legroom seat

-This is still a very new airline at the time of this writing, and they are still promising to be rolling out new perks as time goes on.
+Anyway, this is still a very new airline at the time of this writing, and they are still promising to roll out new perks as time goes on.
 But for now, this is what it was like on my flight from Tampa to Oklahoma City.

 My arrival at the airport